pavelihno/smart-resume/README.md

 > ✅ **Tip:** After editing `.env`, save the file and restart your containers (`docker-compose up`) so changes take effect.

+### Dockerfile Matrix & Ports

+-   The client image always publishes ports 80 and 3000; only the port that matches `NODE_ENV` actually serves traffic.
+-   The server resolves its Dockerfile dynamically as `server/Dockerfile.${REACT_APP_PDF_GENERATION_MODE}.${NODE_ENV}`, giving you four combinations to mix PDF strategy and runtime mode.
+-   Changing either variable updates the Dockerfile path, so run `docker-compose build` after edits to rebuild the correct image.

 ---

 ## 🖨️ Local vs. External PDF Generation